Variables

 When choosing a name for your variable, make sure you take into account the following requirements:

-• Variable names should use only alphanumeric characters and the underscore character.
+- Variable names should use only alphanumeric characters, underscore, dash and dot character.

-• Variable names should not begin with a double underscore.
+- Variable names should not begin with a digit.

 Editing or Deleting an Environment Variable